Campus and Housing Accessibility

 Making Hope your accessible home.

 Our role in student housing is to verify the need and determine reasonable accommodations for a disability to provide access to a campus residential environment.
 Housing assignments are determined by Residential Life & Housing as part of a collaborative process with our office.
 We cannot guarantee assignment to a specific room or residence hall and accommodations are not contigent on other students.
 Please know that reasonable accommodations are sought for students within the context of the three year (75 credit limit) on campus residential policy.
 We do not approve off-campus requests as an accommodation for a disability.

 Requesting on-campus housing accommodation(s) for a disability includes:

-- If you have never worked with DAR before, submitting a Request for Accommodations.
+- If you have never worked with DAR before, submit a Request for Accommodations.

 - If needed, you will be asked to submit documentation supporting the request for housing accommodations.
 All documentation will be considered confidential.

 - ARCHITECTURAL ACCOMMODATIONS